 Chances are you’ve seen tutorials that show you how to use Mod Podge to transfer a photo onto wood before.
 And maybe you’ve even tried it.
 If you have, you realized that it’s a bit of a fiddly process – it’s not the fastest thing in the world and it’s pretty easy to mess up, and maybe you were even frustrated enough that you gave up.
-Or maybe you decided not to try it at all because it looked like too much work.
+Or threw your project across the room.
+It happens.

 Well, I’m a little obsessed with transferring photos to different surfaces and figuring out which methods work best.
 And I’ve had a breakthrough when it comes to the mod podge photo transfer that makes it faster, easier, and just about foolproof!